crabchurch/crabchurch.github.io/buy.md

 #Buy the book

-The book is beautifully illustrated by local artist Sem Vine and locally printed in paperback.
+The book is beautifully illustrated by local artist Sem Vine and locally printed in paperback (128 pages).

 To purchase a copy of the Crabchurch Conspiracy Book please click on the appropriate button below: